Roommates + Landlords

 When a landlord buys a building, they often use a limited liability corporation to hide their identities.
 Check out Who Owns What in NYC to help you identify your new landlord.
 You can also search the Automated City Register Information System for property records to give you clues about the new ownership.

-If you do request your NYC rent history and find your apartment is rent stabilized, consider sharing your advice with others.
-Send us an email, we’d love to hear your story and respect all requests for anonymity.
+If you do request your NYC rent history and find your apartment is rent stabilized, consider sharing your experience with Brick readers.
+Send us an email.
+We’d love to hear your story and respect all requests for anonymity.